bookingcom/shipper/docs/operations/shipperctl.rst

 .. epigraph::

-     - The commands default format is yaml.
-This will apply the backup from file "bkup-dev-29-10-from-s3.yaml" while maintaining owner reference betweenan application and its releases and between release and its target objects.
+     - The command's default format is yaml.
+This will apply the backup from file "bkup-dev-29-10-from-s3.yaml" while maintaining owner references between an application and its releases and between release and its target objects.
      - The backup file must be created using :ref:`shipperctl backup prepare <create_backup>` command.